-Compare that to a higher-income earner who makes $75,000 and a marginal tax rate of 37.90%.
+Compare that to a higher-income earner who makes $75,000 and has a marginal tax rate of 37.90%.
 For the same RRSP contribution amount of $5,000, they generate tax savings of $1,895 (37% more).

-Contributing to a TFSA does not affect your RRSP contribution room…it will continue to grow and can be used up when your income and marginal tax rate increases and you can get more in tax deductions.
+Contributing to a TFSA does not affect your RRSP contribution room…it will continue to grow and can be used up when your income and marginal tax rate increase, and you can get more in tax deductions.

-3. Income in Retirement
+3. Based on Your Income in Retirement

-For example, if your total retirement income in 2018 exceeds $75,910 (combination of pensions, RRSP, CPP, OAS…and excluding TFSA), the government will clawback some of your OAS benefits (at the rate of 15 cents for every $1 over the threshold amount).
+For example, if your total retirement income in 2022 exceeds $79,054 (a combination of pensions, RRSP, CPP, OAS…and excluding TFSA), the government will claw back some of your OAS benefits (at the rate of 15 cents for every $1 over the threshold amount).

-However, if your total income excluding TFSA is $60,000 and you withdraw $15,911 from your TFSA (for an overall income of $75,911 for example), you will not suffer OAS clawback since the TFSA amount is not considered taxable income.
+However, if your total income excluding TFSA is $60,000 and you withdraw $19,054 from your TFSA (for an overall income of $79,054, for example), you will not suffer OAS clawback since the TFSA amount is not considered taxable income.

-4. Saving for Retirement – Maybe?
+4. When Saving for Retirement – Maybe?

 If you decide to start withdrawing funds early for other purposes, you will have to pay taxes immediately (via withholding taxes) and will lose that contribution room permanently.

-Withdrawals can be re-contributed the following year and contribution room is not lost.
-In addition, funds withdrawn are not included in your income and no tax is due.
+Withdrawals can be re-contributed the following year, and your contribution room is not lost.
+In addition, funds withdrawn are not included in your income, and no tax is due.

-5. Saving for Retirement with no Income
+5. When Saving for Retirement with no Income

-If you do not have “earned” income, and want to grow your retirement pot using a tax-sheltered account, a TFSA is your only choice.
+If you do not have “earned” income and want to grow your retirement pot using a tax-sheltered account, a TFSA is your only choice.
 You can put cash gifts, cash inheritance, and more in your TFSA.

-6. Saving While Retired
+6. If Saving While Retired

 At age 71, you can no longer contribute to an RRSP.
 However, there is no age limit for a TFSA account.
 You can save any excess funds you have in a TFSA and have it grow tax-free.

-7. Group RRSP
+7. If You Have a Group RRSP

-If you are enrolled in a Group RRSP at work and your employer offers contribution-matching, it makes sense to take advantage of this ‘free’ money offer and prioritize your group RRSP contributions over the TFSA.
+If you are enrolled in a Group RRSP at work, and your employer offers contribution matching, it makes sense to take advantage of this ‘free’ money offer and prioritize your group RRSP contributions over the TFSA.

-Both the RRSP and TFSA are great accounts and you should utilize them both whenever possible.
+Both the RRSP and TFSA are great accounts, and you should utilize them both whenever possible.
 If you max out your contributions to one account and still have funds to invest, put them into the other account.

-- A Complete Guide on Canadian Retirement Income
+- Canadian Retirement Income Guide

 - The Complete Guide to Robo-Advisors in Canada